GoogleCloudPlatform/genai-databases-retrieval-app/docs/datastore/cloudsql_postgres.md

-# Setup and configure CloudSQL for Postgres
+# Setup and configure Cloud SQL for Postgres

 ## Before you begin